codeceptjs/CodeceptJS/docs/typescript.md

 # Typescript

 CodeceptJS supports [type declaration](https://github.com/codecept-js/CodeceptJS/tree/master/typings) for [TypeScript](https://www.typescriptlang.org/).
-It means now you can write your tests in TS.
-Also, all of your custom steps could be written in TS
+It means that you can write your tests in TS.
+Also, all of your custom steps can be written in TS

 # Why TypeScript?